 Although we don’t live on the road in our motorhome we have over the last year spent probably over half the year on the road in ours and during that time we have met a large number of people who do live full time on the road.
-Some of these people have sold their house to purchase their motorhomes and others have retained the house whilst renting it out and then starting their journey.
+Some of these people have sold their house to purchase their motorhomes and others have retained the house while renting it out and then starting their journey.
 So this blog is all about whether to sell or not sell.

-So should you sell your home or primary asset to purchase your dream motorhome.
-Of course this is a decision that you must make yourself but hopefully this blog will give you a couple of pointers along the way.
-I should state that I am personally against doing this but would respect everyones right to make their own choice.
+So should you sell your home or primary asset to purchase your dream motorhome?
+Of course, this is a decision that you must make yourself, but hopefully, this blog will give you a couple of pointers along the way.
+I should state that I am personally against doing this but would respect everyone’s right to make their own choice.

 One thing that someone not that long ago told me, was, why would you swap an appreciating asset (house) for a depreciating asset (motorhome)?
-It’s a very good question.
+It’s an excellent question.
 Although property prices in New Zealand have risen dramatically over the last few years in larger cities and towns there are still areas of New Zealand where you can purchase a house for under $200K so it may be that by selling your million dollar shack in Auckland you can buy a palace in places like Reefton and still have a place to call home whilst putting money in the bank.

 Not something that you probably want to think about but every one of us will have our name written on one of these at some stage.
-So make sure that you planning considers what would happen if the worst occurs.
+So make sure that your planning considers what would happen if the worst occurs.
 Can the motorhome be driven by both of us?
 My wife always teases me that she will just find a new boyfriend who will drive it for her!
 How sale-able would it be if we wanted to sell it? – Just another point or two to consider if you are at an age where you are attending the odd funeral.

 If you are not sure what your property would rent for speak to one of the local real estate agents and ask them.
 Although you will lose around 8 – 10% of the income in management fees if you hand over control of the property to them you will at least not have to be troubled by some of the day to day stuff that goes with renting out a property.

 A big part of this decision will be your employment or retirement situation.
-If you are currently employed is your job one that you can take on the road with you and work remotely whilst still bringing in a decent income?
+If you are currently employed is your job one that you can take on the road with you and work remotely while still bringing in a decent income?
 Enjoying the lifestyle that goes with being on the road.
-If you are retired and receiving the pension will this be sufficient to keep you going on the road – covering diesel, insurance, camp fees etc. Most likely it will but what have you got left in the tank for emergency events.
-A serious event such as the engine blowing up in your motorhome could be upwards of $10,000 to repair!
+If you are retired and receiving the pension will this be sufficient to keep you going on the road – covering diesel, insurance, camp fees etc. Most likely it will, but what have you got left in the tank for emergency events.
+A severe event such as the engine blowing up in your motorhome could be upwards of $10,000 to repair!

 Whatever you decide to do the social aspects of motorhoming are all that you might want them to be and getting away from your house for an extended time on the road will allow you to make new friends and share stories about places that will become must visit or must avoid!